 Her research interests include education practitioner, applied pedagogic research and transition throughout HE.
 Recent research includes a book chapter addressing coaching and teaching LGBT youth.

-Gillian is a Senior Lecturer and Course Leader (CL) for the BA (Hons) Physical Education degree.
+Gillian is a Principal Lecturer and Course Leader (CL) for the BA (Hons) Physical Education degree.
 As CL she has been instrumental in the design and development of a programme of study that reflects the broad scope of PE and responds to changes in terms of subject knowledge, national priorities and that has good alignment and coherence with the national subject benchmarks set out in the Framework for Higher Education Qualifications.
 Gillian leads a team of staff responsible for the planning, delivery and assessment of modules, using research and institutional mechanisms to ensure high quality teaching and learning, and a positive student experience.

 Approach to teaching